UNIVERSITY OF MASSACHUSETTS

 Grading:

 Grading Policy: All project work and homework assignments are to be completed by individual students.
-Although discussion regarding projects is encouraged, every student must complete all of the work associated with every project/homework independently.
+Discussion regarding projects is encouraged, however, every student must complete all of the work associated with every project/homework independently.

 Many of the materials created for this course are the intellectual property of the instructor.
 This includes, but is not limited to, the syllabus, lectures and course notes.
 Except to the extent not protected by copyright law, any use, distribution or sale of such materials requires the permission of the instructor.
 Please be aware that it is a violation of university policy to reproduce, for distribution or sale, class lectures or class notes.